-In the bathroom itself be sure to have an extractor fan fitted to help clear the excess moisture in the room.
-This is even more important if you don’t have a window in the bathroom.
+Be sure to have a bathroom extractor fan fitted to help clear the excess moisture in the room.
+This is even more important if you don't have a window in the bathroom.

 Ventilating your home can be as easy as opening a window for at least 15 minutes each morning.
 If you have windows that can be locked in a slightly open position, all the better.

 If you're looking for how to stop condensation on walls and ceilings in a particular room, consider fitting air bricks.
 These are bricks with lots of tiny holes in them and can be added to exterior walls, allowing air to pass under a suspended timber floor.
 Traditionally made from clay, they are now more commonly made of plastic.
 Plastic bricks allow for better airflow and are less easily broken.
 Long term, they will prevent damp and moisture from damaging the floorboards.

 5. Keep your house warm

 To keep the damp at bay during the colder months, try to keep your home at a steady warm temperature.
 Damp happens when warm air hits cold walls, so by keeping your house warm the surfaces don't get cold enough to create condensation.

 Good insulation is just as important, especially if you have cold spots on walls where condensation builds up.
-Cavity wall, loft and other specialist insulation can combat damp – though in rare cases it can also cause it, so always consult with an expert before you start your project.
+Cavity wall, loft insulation and other specialist options can combat damp – though in rare cases it can also cause it, so always consult with an expert before you start your project.

 7. Buy a dehumidifier

 Contents in a home left empty for long periods can easily be damaged if they absorb and hold excess moisture from the air.
 The same applies to properties that feel permanently damp, due to their location, (perhaps built against the side of a hill) or age.

-This is where buying one of our tried and tested best dehhumidifier comes in.
+This is where buying one of the tried and tested best dehumidifiers comes in.
 It will reduce the level of humidity in the air, by sucking in air from the room at one end, removing the moisture, and then blowing it back out into the room again, adding warmth in the process.